Slack and Mailing Lists

 • For the overall group

-• Click on your name at the top left of the page and select “preferences” from the dropdown
+• Click on your avatar at the top right of the pane and select “preferences” from the dropdown

 • In the Notifications section you have options which include: